UTKcataloging/mods_to_rdf/docs/source/top_level_elements/genre.rst

 genre[@authority = 'dct']
 -------------------------

-We will explore other options for records using :code:`@authority = 'dct'` or uncontrolled vocabularies, e.g. mapping values as :code:`typeOfResource`.
+We will explore other options for records using `@authority = 'dct'` or uncontrolled vocabularies, e.g. mapping values as :code:`typeOfResource`.
 Many of the records in Volunteer Voices have multiple :code:`genre`s; e.g. `volvoices:14311 <https://digital.lib.utk.edu/collections/islandora/object/volvoices:14311/datastream/MODS/view>`_.

 .. code-block:: xml